juliancwirko/meteor-s-grid/README.md

 From version 2.1.0 you can use PostCSS and PostCSS plugins with this package.
 It is possible because of Stylus plugin which is called [poststylus](https://github.com/seaneking/poststylus).

-From version 2.2.0 to use PostCSS with this package you will need to install [meteorhacks:npm](https://github.com/meteorhacks/npm) package and you should do it by hand because not all users want to use PostCSS so it will not be added automatically.
+From version 2.2.0 to use PostCSS with this package you will need to install [meteorhacks:npm](https://github.com/meteorhacks/npm) package and you should do it by hand because not all users want to use PostCSS additional plugins so it will not be added automatically.
 Read more below.

-(You don't have to add `autoprefixer`.
+**You don't have to add `autoprefixer`.
 It is added by default because s-grid needs it.
 You can configure it.
-Read more about it below.)
+Read more about it below.**

 **To use PostCSS plugins all you need to do is:**